Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T3C

 Memory Aid

-Real-World Application
+Real-World Example

 You're operating on 10 meters during a period of high sunspot activity.
 In the morning, the band starts to open as the sun rises and the F region becomes active.
 Throughout the day, you make excellent long-distance contacts via F region propagation.
 As sunset approaches, the F region weakens and 10-meter propagation becomes less reliable.
 The combination of daylight and high sunspot activity provides the best conditions.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-F region propagation, 10-meter band, Sunspot activity, Daylight hours
+F region propagation 10-meter band Sunspot activity Daylight hours

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T3C topic.